-Best Oils for Frying and Tips for Straining
+Best Cooking Oil for Frying + Tips

-First, any fried foods I make, I use refined coconut oil.
+First, for any fried foods I make, I use refined coconut oil.
 While refined coconut oil may not be as healthy as organic virgin coconut oil, it beats the heck out of other oils commonly used for frying.

 What makes a good frying oil?
 An oil that has minimal to no flavor and a high smoke point.